ros2/ros2_documentation/source/How-To-Guides/ROS-2-IDEs.rst

 Through sourcing the basic command ``python`` should be correct, but VSCode likes to resort to an absolute path for Python.
 In the bottom right corner click on "Selected Python Interpreter" to change it.

-If your ROS2 Python version is from a virtual environment, VSCode will try to source it at each run command.
+If your ROS 2 Python version is from a virtual environment, VSCode will try to source it at each run command.
 But we already started VSCode from a sourced environment, so this extra step is not necessary.
 You can disable this for the current workspace by finding "Settings" > "Extensions" > "Python" > "Activate Environment" and disabling the check.